aertoria/PromptPalette/README.md

 ### Running on Replit

 1. **Fork the Repl**
-   - Click the "Fork" button to create your own copy of the ContextManager
+   - Click the "Fork" button to create your own copy of the ContextComposer

 2. **Start the Application**
    - Click the "Run" button at the top of the Replit interface